Updated on October 12th, 2023 at 08:43 pm

 There are several misconceptions regarding standardized field sobriety tests in Wisconsin.
-The media portrays a Man being tested for sobriety by police in Wisconsindrunk driver having to walk a straight line, touch the tip of his nose, and say the alphabet backwards.
+The media portrays a drunk driver having to walk a straight line, touch the tip of his nose, and say the alphabet backwards.

 According to the National Highway Traffic Safety Administration, law enforcement agencies must perform three standardized field tests during the pre-screening process of detecting evidence of impairment by a drunk driver.